onc-healthit/lantern-back-end/README.md

 ### Production Environment

-1. To start up Lantern with a development environment, in your terminal, run:
+1. To start up Lantern with a production environment, in your terminal, run:

     ```bash
     make run_prod